 Dive Into Local History

 The Tillamook County Pioneer Museum feels like a local history museum, a natural history collection, and someone’s very-well-organized attic all in one.
-You can see all sorts of things here, including a recreation of the spruce stump in which Tillamook’s (sadly racist) first white settler and teacher lived, the winner of best in show from the the Rural Industrial Modelers’ Congress, Victorian clothing, barbed wire samples, old maps, and old rooms.
+You can see all sorts of things here, including a recreation of the spruce stump in which Tillamook’s (sadly racist) first white settler and teacher lived, the winner of best in show from the Rural Industrial Modelers’ Congress, Victorian clothing, barbed wire samples, old maps, and recreated historic rooms.

-As a second-floor surprise, after learning about history and lumberjacks and the fishing industry, you’ll find a room of taxidermied wonders.
-In 1955, an ornithologist by the name of Alex Walker was engaged to curate a natural history collection here — so there are birds, insects, mammals, rocks, and dioramas galore.
+As a second-floor surprise, after learning about history and lumberjacks and the fishing industry, you’ll find a room of taxidermy wonders.
+In 1955, an ornithologist by the name of Alex Walker was engaged to curate a natural history collection here – so there are birds, insects, mammals, rocks, and dioramas galore.

 None of this looks like it’s changed much since the museum left Mr. Walker’s charge in 1975, but who cares?
 It’s a fascinating (and sometimes jaw-dropping, for a variety of reasons) collection.